-Content management systems (CMS) are heading into the cloud, with promises of being faster, better, cheaper.
-But how can you assess if the cloud is right for your content management needs and how can you make the most of cloud capabilities should you choose to move?
+Content management systems (CMS) are heading into the cloud, with promises of being faster, better, and cheaper.
+But how can you assess if the cloud is right for your content management needs and how can you make the most of cloud content management systems should you choose to move?

 In this article published by CMSWire, Magnolia CVO Boris Kraft argues that some digital practitioners might be missing the real promise of the cloud: that essential customization can be done outside the deployment of the CMS.
 This means writing your customizations in a different piece of code or technology, hosted somewhere in the cloud as well (or even on premises), and then using the APIs provided by your cloud CMS to hook into the system and customize as needed.

 Using the analogy of modifying a standard coffee machine to produce cafe latte, Boris explains how cloud environments make it possible to customize and integrate in a comparable fashion.
 Instead of running your custom code inside a CMS, you deploy an independent piece of code that connects the different services together, each of which you basically treat as a black box, accessed only through public APIs.